Silverware-Games/matchy-star-issues/README.md

 Rules:

 * You must follow GitHub Community Guidelines.
-* The bug reports/ideas should be related to Matchy Star and Matchy Star only.
+* The bug reports/ideas should be related to Matchy Star only.
 * It's up to us to decide whether (and when) accept the idea/bug report or not.
 * All vulnerabilities should be reported privately.
 * You must not use the Issue Tracker if you do not agree to any of the terms.